 Currently, endometriosis is diagnosed via evaluation of symptoms and additional testing beyond an ultrasound, as these tests often don’t provide enough information to make a confirmed endometriosis diagnosis.

 Additional diagnostic testing can include a pelvic exam, MRI scan, or laparoscopy.
+In fact, it is difficult for endometriosis to be properly diagnosed without laparoscopy because the condition does not have disease-specific features or biomarkers that are significant enough to catch without the test.
 Unfortunately for some women, the road to an endometriosis diagnosis can be a lengthy process involving several misdiagnoses along the way.

 What Are the Most Common Symptoms of Endometriosis?